 1. Can we transition from Brady Link360 to Zentri gradually?

 Yes.
 A phased rollout is common.
-Many organizations pilot a digital-first workflow in one area or for one type of task while maintaining their existing procedures elsewhere, ensuring a smooth transition.
+Many organisations pilot Zentri in one area or for one type of equipment while maintaining their existing procedures elsewhere, ensuring a smooth transition with minimal disruption.

 2. How does a digital platform handle a regulatory audit?

 It transforms them.
-Instead of searching through binders, you provide auditors with a complete, chronological history of any procedure or permit.
-Digital signatures, timestamps, and attachments create a defensible record that is far more robust than paper.
+Instead of searching through binders, you provide auditors with a complete, chronological history of any procedure.
+Digital signatures, timestamps, QR verification logs, and attachments create a defensible record that is far more robust than paper.

 3. How do you manage US vs. EU compliance in one system?

-A software-first platform allows you to standardize core safety principles (e.g., approval steps) globally, then use localized templates to meet specific regional requirements like OSHA 1910.147 in the US or relevant EU directives.
+A software-first platform allows you to standardise core safety principles (e.g., approval steps, verification requirements) globally, then use localised templates to meet specific regional requirements like OSHA 1910.147 in the US or relevant EU directives.

 Conclusion: A Choice Between Two Philosophies

-Brady Link360 remains a viable option for sites that are primarily focused on creating printable documentation and are deeply embedded in the Brady hardware ecosystem.
+Brady Link360 remains an option for sites that are primarily focused on creating printable documentation and are deeply embedded in the Brady hardware ecosystem.

 See the software-first difference for yourself.
-Explore how Zentri delivers integrated digital LOTO, Permit to Work, multi-site governance, and real-time analytics.
+Discover how Zentri delivers QR-verified digital LOTO, intelligent tag creation, multi-site governance, and real-time analytics.

-Schedule Your Personalized Demo of Zentri Today →
+Schedule Your Personalised Demo of Zentri Today →